 Black Suburbanization in metropolitan Washington

-In 1970, three-quarters (76 percent) of the region’s blacks lived in the central city.
+In 1970, three-quarters (76 percent) of the region’s black residents lived in the central city.
 By 2015, DC’s share of the region’s Black population had dropped to less than one-fifth (18 percent).
-(Remember that the 1970 figures do not separate out the Hispanics, and therefore I use the terms black and white.
-Beginning 1980, the Census started separating out the Hispanics.
+(Remember that the 1970 figures do not separate out Hispanic residents, and therefore I use the terms black and white.
+Beginning 1980, the Census started separating out Hispanic residents.
 So, for these years I use the terms Black and Anglo, capitalized).

-Certainly, only a fraction of this growth represents actual movement of Blacks from DC to Suburban Maryland and Northern Virginia.
+Certainly, only a fraction of this growth represents actual movement of Black residents from DC to Suburban Maryland and Northern Virginia.
 Some of it is intergenerational growth.
 Forty-five years covers at least two generations.
-Over one-quarter of Suburban Maryland’s Blacks are African Americans born in Maryland; similarly, over one-third of Northern Virginia’s Blacks are now native Virginians.
+Over one-quarter of Suburban Maryland’s Black residents are African American residents born in Maryland; similarly, over one-third of Northern Virginia’s Black residents are now native Virginians.

-Migration of African Americans into the region from other states was also significant: In addition, in 2015, metro Washington had over 225,000 foreign-born Blacks (one-seventh of all blacks); only 15 percent resided within DC proper.
+Migration of African Americans into the region from other states was also significant: In addition, in 2015, metro Washington had over 225,000 foreign-born Black residents (one-seventh of all black residents); only 15 percent resided within DC proper.

 In short, greater Black suburbanization may have occurred in the Washington region than in any other metropolitan area.

 Has segregation declined faster or slower in Washington metro compared to other major metropolitan areas?